Lufteluke/pi-tin/README.md

 ## mintypi disclaimer

 We are aware of the existence of MintyPi; our main motivation for building this project was that MintyPi is no longer possible to build as it relies on proprietary parts that are not sold anymore.
-MintyPi was a commercial product; it was not open source and it was also not released under a license requiring attribution for derivative works.
+MintyPi was a closed-source commercial product and it was not released under a license limiting or requiring attribution for derivative works.
 The creators did not release a schematic of the custom PCBs or even documentation of what drivers/software were installed on their prebuilt SD card image.

 ## legal disclaimer